Megapix Unveils AI Photo TG Generator And Presents Solana-Based Token

-(MENAFN- GlobeNewsWire - Nasdaq) Step into a world of creativity with Megapix.
-Their special Megapix Generative AI Engine turns your ideas into stunning visuals.

-Road Town, BVI, Feb.
-12, 2024 (GLOBE NEWSWIRE) -- The Megapix team has just unveiled a new feature for their project: the AI Photo TG Generator.
+(MENAFN- Zex PR Wire) Road Town, BVI, 12th February 2024, ZEX PR WIRE , The team working at Megapix has just unveiled a new feature for their project – the AI Photo TG Generator.
 This innovative tool intends to change how people create and share art within the Web3 community.

 With ambitious growth plans, Megapix aims to expand beyond Solana.
 The goal is to support multiple blockchains to enhance accessibility and engagement in the decentralized space.